-UK economy grew by 0.1 per cent in November
+UK economy grew in November despite recession predictions

 “To support families through this tough patch, we will provide an average of £3,500 support for every household over this year and next - but the most important help we can give is to stick to the plan to halve inflation this year so we get the economy growing again.”

-Output in consumer-facing services grew by 0.4 per cent in November 2022, following growth of 1.5 per cent (revised up from a growth of 1.2 per cent in our previous publication) in October 2022.
+Output in consumer-facing services grew by 0.4 per cent in November 2022, following growth of 1.5 per cent, revised up from a growth of 1.2 per cent, in October 2022.

-Production output decreased by 0.2 per cent in November 2022, after a fall of 0.1 per cent (revised down from flat in our previous publication) in October 2022 while manufacturing was the main driver of negative production growth in November 2022, partially offset by a positive contribution from mining and quarrying.
+Production output decreased by 0.2 per cent in November 2022, after a fall of 0.1 per cent in October 2022 while manufacturing was the main driver of negative production growth in November 2022.
+This was partially offset by a positive contribution from the mining and quarrying sector.

 Britain's labour market remains tight, with many workers having taken early retirement and companies struggling to hire staff to fill vacancies.

-Another quarter of economic decline would put the economy into recession for the first time since the pandemic.
+Another quarter of economic decline would put the economy into recession for the first time since the pandemic, the ONS said.

+Economists have suggested that the latest data makes it less clear whether the UK will have entered a recession at the end of last year.

+Kitty Ussher, chief economist at the Institute of Directors, said: “This is stronger activity than was expected for November and so will further contribute to the improvement in market sentiment we have seen in the last few weeks.

 Join our commenting forum